 And yet... if it feels right, it just feels right.

 I’m not saying anyone should do things the way I do them.
 I really don’t believe in rules.
-But if you’ve already thought about these things, and feel overwhelmed by social media and online marketing, I want you to know these feelings are normal and you are not dysfunctional.
+But if you’ve already thought about these things, and feel overwhelmed by social media and online marketing, I want you to know these feelings are normal and you are not wrong to feel that way.
+This hyper-connected lifestyle is unnatural.

 You can still make a great marketing campaign around your work once you’re ready to sell it.
 It will take some time to ramp it up, but it’s never too late to start.